Dragd3/vending-machine/README.md

 Also, I prepared the code for the implementation of a new feature so that I could know how much money the machine made with each type of drink.

-IT shows something like the following table:
+It shows something like the following table:

 	  Drink|Money
 		Tea|15
 	 Coffee|25.75
   Chocolate|36

 ## Project set up